The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25: Results

 \subsection{Classification of LSB Galaxies}

 In order to facilitate comparisons between observed samples of classical LSB galaxies and our own simulated sample, we attempt to identify candidate galaxies in a way that mirrors observational procedures.
-We therefore limit our analysis to late-type central galaxies.
-We define ``late-type'' galaxies to be those with M$_\mathrm{HI} \geq$ 10$^{6.5}$ M$_\odot$ and B-V $<$ 0.72, although we note that none of our qualitative findings are sensitive to reasonable variations on the locations of these cuts.
-So as to ensure that we are studying only well-resolved galaxies, we also exclude from our sample any galaxies with M$_\mathrm{vir} <$ 3$\times$10$^9$ M$_\odot$ ($\sim$10 000 dark matter particles) or M$_\star <$ 10$^8$ M$_\odot$ ($\sim$1500 star particles), as \citet{wright2021} find that galaxies below this mass show signs of numerical overquenching.
-Given these criteria, we find a total of 511 late-type central galaxies in \textsc{Romulus25}.
-We then fit an exponential profile to the B-band surface brightness profile of each galaxy.
-This is sampled at the spatial resolution (300 pc) of the simulation.
-The equation for an exponential fit is given by
+Observational samples of classical LSB galaxies are typically selected to be relatively blue and HI-rich (see Sections \ref{HISF} and \ref{col} for discussions of this choice).
+We therefore limit our analysis to late-type central galaxies, where ``late-type'' galaxies are defined to be those with M$_\mathrm{HI} \geq$ 10$^{6.5}$ M$_\odot$ and B-V $<$ 0.72.
+These cuts in color and M$_\mathrm{HI}$ are made at values where there is a natural bifurcation in the \textsc{Romulus25} central galaxy sample, but we note that none of our qualitative findings are sensitive to reasonable variations on the locations of these cuts.